hyper63/workshop-app/stories.md

 **component**: review list item

 As a user
-I'd like the ability to read the entire movie review, view the number of likes and dislikes, and optionally react by selecting either a 'thumbs up' or 'thumbs down' icon button. so that I can add my opinion to a good or bad movie review.
+I'd like the ability to read another user's entire movie review, view the number of likes and dislikes, and optionally react by selecting either a 'thumbs up' or 'thumbs down' icon button. so that I can add my opinion to a good or bad movie review.

 ### Workflow